-One this Memorial Day, a century and half after the first and fifty years after it became a national holiday, we as a nation, pause to remember and honor the men and women who sacrificed their lives upholding their oath the Constitution and fighting for democracy in America.
+On this Memorial Day, more than a century and half after the first and fifty years after it became a national holiday, we as a nation, pause to remember and honor the men and women who sacrificed their lives upholding their oath the Constitution and fighting for democracy in America.
 But it is safe to say this Memorial Day is unlike any other as it is the first to occur after a violent and deadly insurrection on our Capitol.

 Moreover, it is a tragic Memorial Day because the men and women who gave their lives defending our democracy have been disrespected and their sacrifice denigrated by every Republican who refused to support the “January 6th Commission.”

 The mother of officer Brian Sicknick, who died defending the Capitol, begged for their support called it “a slap in the face to police officers;” but to every person in uniform who died for this nation, Republicans have spit on their graves and in the face of their Gold Star Families.